-This elegant noodle shop is named after the thick white noodles that are served in a hot broth with a selection of seven fresh...
+This elegant noodle shop is named after the thick white noodles that are served in broth with a selection of seven fresh vegetables....

-Ginkaku-ji is one of Kyoto's premier sights.
-In 1482 Shōgun Ashikaga Yoshimasa constructed a villa here as a genteel retreat from the turmoil of civil war.
-The villa's name translates as 'Silver Pavilion', but the shōgun's ambition to cover the building with silver was never realised.
+Home to a sumptuous garden and elegant structures, Ginkaku-ji is one of Kyoto's premier sites.
+The temple started its life in 1482 as a retirement villa Shogun Ashikaga Yoshimasa, who desired a place to retreat from the turmoil of a civil war.
+While the name Ginkaku-ji literally translates as 'Silver Pavilion', the shogun's ambition to cover the building with silver was never realised.
 After Yoshimasa's death, the villa was converted into a temple.

 Walkways lead through the gardens, which include meticulously raked cones of white sand (said to be symbolic of a mountain and a lake), tall pines and a pond in front of the temple.
 A path also leads up the mountainside through the trees.